obniz/obniz/parts/GasSensor/MQ2/README.md

 This library get analog voltage from a sensor.
 Output voltage will increase regarding gas level.
 When you need actual level (ppm), you should do calibrate the sensor and prepare a formula.

-This sensor response CO2, You can check behavior by breathing.

 ![](./image.jpg)

 ## wired(obniz,  { vcc, gnd, do, ao});